-Copying, taking or using someone else's work or ideas and presenting them as if they were your own original work or thought, without clear acknowledgement of the actual source, is a form of academic misconduct.
+Copying, taking or using someone else's work or ideas and presenting them as if they were your own original work or thought, without clear acknowledgement of the actual source.

 Use of Artificial Intelligence (AI) Tools

 Generative Artificial Intelligence (AI) services such as ChatGPT can be used for learning.
 When submitting work for assessment, you must adhere to Ara's Assessment and Academic Misconduct policies.
 In relation to AI, this means;